jingwu6/jingwu6.github.io/_pages/about.md

   - Our research on "Optimizing Crop Management with Reinforcement Learning and Imitation Learning" has been accepted at **IJCAI**.
 [Read the paper here](https://arxiv.org/pdf/2209.09991.pdf).

 - **March 2023**:
   - New paper on **Arxiv** titled "Dynamic Sparse Training for GANs".
-[Check it out here](https://arxiv.org/pdf/2302.14670.pdf).
+[Read the paper here](https://arxiv.org/pdf/2302.14670.pdf).
   - Our work "Extended Agriculture-Vision: An Extension of a Large Aerial Image Dataset for Agricultural Pattern Analysis" got accepted at **TMLR**.
 [Read the paper here](https://arxiv.org/pdf/2303.02460.pdf).

 - **June 2022**:
   - Presented our research at **CVPR** in New Orleans.

 - **May 2022**:
-  - Our paper, "Optimizing Nitrogen Management with Deep Reinforcement Learning and Crop Simulations", was accepted for an oral presentation at **CVPR in AgVision**.
+  - Our paper, "Optimizing Nitrogen Management with Deep Reinforcement Learning and Crop Simulations", was accepted for an **oral** presentation at **CVPR in AgVision**.
 [Read the paper here](https://arxiv.org/pdf/2204.10394.pdf).